|With God on our side|

-The difference between the two essences is as stark as the 12 similarities listed above, according to a quote that describes the habits of those Roman soldiers:
+The differences between the two essences are as stark as the 12 similarities listed above, according to a quote that describes the habits of those Roman soldiers:

 “Polybius claimed that the Romans deliberately caused as much destruction as possible, slaughtering and dismembering animals as well as people, to deter other communities from resisting Roman demands to surrender; mercy.
 Male inhabitants were usually slaughtered, women raped, though only in exceptional circumstances killed in the initial orgy of destruction.
 After that, as tempers cooled and the desire for profit took over, prisoners would be taken for sale as slaves, though at times any considered to have a low market value, such as the very old, were still massacred.”(Complete Roman Army, Goldsworthy, 197, see also 172-73).
 The bully religion is Mithraism, it is not the religion of Jesus, the one Mahatma Gandhi is quoted up-thread describing as "the greatest nonviolent resister in the history of the world."

 The next post in this series is here.